 - Removing sliders, auto-play videos, and other unnecessary features from your homepage

-- Minifying CSS, HTML and JS
+- Minifying CSS, HTML, and JS

 The second factor is your hosting.
-Luckily, it’s much easier to improve – all you need to do is change it to something fast so that goes hand-in-hand with your website optimization efforts.
-The good news is, now is the best time to look for a top-quality provider, thanks to all the Black Friday deals out there which allow you to get a hosting that good:
+Luckily, it’s much easier to improve – all you need to do is change it to something fast that goes hand-in-hand with your website optimization efforts.
+The good news is, now is the best time to look for a top-quality provider, thanks to all the Black Friday deals out there which allow you to get hosting that good:

 Update Your Content Regularly and Interlink between the Posts

 Last but not least, it’s important to keep in mind that SEO improvement is not something that you can do once and forget about it.
-Rather, it’s an ongoing process which requires a good strategy and perseverance.
+Rather, it’s an ongoing process that requires a good strategy and perseverance.
 No matter your website settings, the core thing on your site responsible for your search engine position is your content.
 And it’s no longer enough to just write a post and forget about it.
-Instead, you should keep posting both new and updating the old articles.
+Instead, you should keep posting both new and updating old articles.

-There are other tweaks which you could apply to your site to try to boost its SERP position even more.
+There are other tweaks that you could apply to your site to try to boost its SERP position even more.
 But, if you start with the core things – finding the right keywords, writing quality content, ensuring that your website is fast, and optimizing meta descriptions, you will get a strong foundation for your WordPress website to grow as you keep adding more articles and keywords.

 Writing quality content entails having a purpose by identifying your target readers’ needs and behaviors with clear search intent to provide great value to them.
 It’s more than using the right keywords, grammar, spelling, and other technical aspects of writing.
 You must use the language your target audience can understand.
 Choosing the right content type matters a lot.